Reewr/master/README.md

 - [Bullet3](http://bulletphysics.org/wordpress/)
 - [Assimp](http://www.assimp.org)

-The licenses for each dependency can be found in the [deps](./deps) folder, except for `assimp` that has to be installed globally on the system when building.
+The licenses for each dependency can be found in the [deps](./deps) folder